Coveo for ServiceNow widget reference

 • In the Scope and Component boxes, enter keywords to identify your widgets according to your naming convention.

-• In the Hosted Search Page box, enter the name of a custom Coveo-powered search page to display, just like you would do for the Main Search widget.
+• In the Hosted Search Page box, enter the name of the Coveo-powered search page you want to display in the Case Deflection panel.

 • The CSS classes box can be used to customize the widget CSS.